arjunsengupta1998/Eye-controlled-computer-navigation-system/README.md

-# Smart COmputer interaction system for the physically challenged
+# Smart COmputer interaction system for the PhYsically challenged (SCO.py)
 Contains python codes to navigate the screen and typing via on-screen keyboard using human eyes

 Run Master.py on Linux terminal